HJvA/fshome/README.md

 ## Configuring homekit <a name="Homekit"></a>

 To have a fresh install:
 First cleanup your devices configured in your IOS home app.
 Also delete the accessory.state file on your Raspberry.
-Now run the fsmain.py for a while, and make a screenshot when you see the homekit id number appear on it.
+Now run the fsmain.py for a while, and make a screenshot when you see the homekit id number appear on it (or look for 'pincode' in the log files).
 Use this number to register the accessory bridge in your IOS Home app.

 ## Using the application <a name="Usage"></a>